sql-machine-learning/elasticdl/docs/designs/sqlflow_integration.md

     return dataset
 ```

-Some fields used to generate the above `dataset_fn` are obtained directly from
+Some fields used to generate the above `feed` are obtained directly from
 the extended SQL statement.
 For example, `FeaturesList` is obtained
 from `SELECT FROM` clause. `LabelColName` is obtained from `LABEL` clause.
 `TrainClause.ShuffleBufferSize` is obtained from